State's deaths rise by 227; cases up 9,594 for third day in row below 10K

 Cases: Increased by 451,092 after a record 842,873 Jan.
 8 with 600,000 passing first Nov.
 5, 500,00 for the first time Oct.
 28. One Monday ago, the cases were 485,985.

-Sweden, which has been doing "herd immunity," no data since Friday and is at 11,005.
-Neighboring Norway 4 deaths to rise to 548, as well as 233 more cases.
+Sweden, which has been doing "herd immunity," 33 deaths after no data since Friday and at 11,247.
+Neighboring Norway 2 deaths to rise to 550, as well as 279 more cases.

 China: the original epicenter of the world, reported one death one week ago Thursday after announcing only one since April 27, a new verification on May 17, and is 47th behind Croatia with 4,635.
 China added 82 cases Tuesday.